Meet the 2020 Technology Fast 50 program winners

-The majority of this year’s Fast 50 winners are based in Ontario (27), followed by British Columbia (10), Quebec (7), with the balance from the Prairie region (4), National Capital Region (NCR) (1), and Atlantic region (1).
+Geographically, the majority of this year’s Fast 50 winners are based in Ontario (29), followed by Quebec (10), British Columbia (6), with the balance from the Atlantic Region (3), and the Prairie Region (2).